Pennsylvania Department of Health

 2007 Addition

-Based on a Medicare/Medicaid Recertification Survey completed on February 14, 2024, at Longwood at Oakmont it, was determined there were no deficiencies identified under the requirements of the Life Safety Code for an existing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on February 23, 2026, it was determined that Longwood at Oakmont, was not in compliance with the following requirements of the Life Safety Code for an existing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90(a).

 This is a two-story, Type II (111), protected non-combustible building, without a basement, that is fully sprinklered.